equinor/flowify-documentation/docs/workspaces.md

 Flowify utilize Role-Base Access Control (RBAC).

 The lowest level access control is handled by workspace.
 Each workspace has two roles.
 One for workspace admin and another for workspace user.
+See [deployment section](./roles.md) for adding the required roles to workspaces.

 All workflows in a particular workspace are executed in the same Kubernetes namespace.
 Access to workflows, Secrets, Jobs and Volume mounts are restricted within their own workspace.